Cooling·9 min read·Updated Jul 2026·9 compared

 The gear actually worth buying — one email a week.

-The cooling, desk, kitchen, and car gear worth owning — with the honest catch on each.
+The car, power, cooling, and work-utility gear worth owning — with the honest catch on each.
 One genuinely useful email a week.
 No spam, no fake reviews, unsubscribe anytime.

-Useful gear notes, a few times a month.
+Useful gear notes, about once a week.
 No spam, unsubscribe anytime.